cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 - Legal or compliance queries route directly to the legal team, with the interaction logged for policy review.
 - System errors trigger an operations alert and automatic fallback to the legacy system.

 If the RAG system fails entirely, buyers can always access source systems directly.
-The AI is positioned as an assistant, not a replacement, ensuring operational continuity during downtime.
+The AI is positioned as an assistant that preserves operational continuity during downtime rather than replacing source systems.

 ![High-Level Description](../assets/img/procurement_1.png)